peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

   publication of the X.509 Certificates, by a Trust Anchor or Intermediate, that were previously issued with ACME.

+- It extends the ACME newOrder resource, defining a new payload identifer type called `openid-federation`.

 # Audience Target and Use Cases

 The audience of the document are the multilateral federations that require